-Candidates are advised to apply online through their My MRCP(UK) online accounts.
+You can apply online through your My MRCP(UK) online account.

 PACES application process

 This diagram shows the timeline and stages of the PACES application periods.*

 *Kindly note that for the UK Application Period, within Week 5, there is a minimum of four weeks (rather than six as shown in the above table) for admission documents.

 *For UK Exams - During COVID-19, the three colleges have been working with limited spacing and a prioritisation criteria to prioritise as many trainees as possible.
 This may result in more candidates being rejected due to the capacity the college can accommodate during the pandemic.
 Please keep up to date with the news items each diet to familiarise yourself with the prioritisation criteria the three colleges are working towards until they are able to gain back to full capacity.